So, why visit Italy?

 8. Natural landscape

-Alongside a huge cultural diversity, in Italy, you will find also a great diversity in natural landscapes.
+Alongside a huge cultural diversity, in Italy, you will find also a great diversity of natural landscapes.
 Despite being a small country, it boasts an incredible diversity of natural landscapes: in one region you have stunning beaches (see Sardinia), in one mighty mountain peaks that attract ski fans all winter (Trentino Alto Adige, Piedmont or Friuli Venezia Giulia), one region is all about soft rolling hills (I’m thinking about Tuscany here), and another is a thin stretch of rugged coast and steep mountains, just like France-bordering Liguria.

 Every season has its own festivals in Italy.
-We are not talking only about the national holidays such as Christmas, Easter, Ferragosto or Carnival, that every city celebrates in a different way, but also and especially local festivals, usually organized in honor of the town’s saint patron or some other date important for the area.
+We are not talking only about the national holidays such as Christmas, Easter, Ferragosto or Carnival, that every city celebrates in a different way, but also and especially local festivals, usually organized in honour of the town’s saint patron or some other date important for the area.
 In every region, there are religious festivals and food “sagre”, fairs where the focus is on a particular dish or ingredient, from the sagra of the mushroom to one of the ravioli dumplings to the one of the asparagus!

 Linked to all the points above, overall Italy hides beauty around every corner.
 Medieval towns, Roman cities, lakes, mountains, Italy is pretty all around and truly heaven for photographers.